stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 * A group of _attachments_ that define the structure and format of the frame buffers.

-* One-or-more _sub passes_ that operate sequentially on the attachments (multiple sub passes are used to implement post processing effects).
+* One-or-more _sub passes_ that operate sequentially on the attachments.

-* A number of _dependencies_ that specify how the sub-passes are linked (to allow the hardware to synchronise the process).
+* A number of _dependencies_ that specify how the sub-passes are linked to allow the hardware to synchronise the process.

-We will creates builders for each of these and comprise the new components into a render pass domain object.
+Notes:

+* A render pass with multiple sub-passes is used (for example) to implement post-processing effects.

+* Sub-pass dependencies is deferred to a later chapter as they are no needed at this stage of development.

+Generation of the Vulkan descriptors for a render pass is slightly complicated since we prefer to represent the data as an object graph, whereas the resultant descriptors use indices for the relationships between the various components.
+Where feasible the code to populate the descriptors is co-located with the relevant type, however the attachment and dependency indices will require a separate helper class.

 ### Attachments

-We start with a new domain object and builder for an attachment which is essentially a wrapper for the code-generated structure:
+An attachment is essentially a wrapper for the underlying code-generated structure:

 ```java
 public class Attachment {